PetervanLunteren/EcoAssist/README.md

 ## GPU Support
 EcoAssist will automatically run on your GPU if you have the proper `NVIDIA` drivers and `CUDA` software installed.
 The approproate software is included in the EcoAssist installation for Windows and Linux, but not for Mac users.
 See [this page](https://github.com/petargyurov/megadetector-gui/blob/master/GPU_SUPPORT.md) for more information.
 Mac users with compatible GPU and drivers will be best off by installing EcoAssist normally and afterwards installing the proper software into the `ecoassistcondaenv` conda environment.

+*Note: EcoAssist hasn't been tested on a GPU accelerated computer.
+I know it should work, but I just never had the opportunity to test it.
+Please [let me know](mailto:petervanlunteren@hotmail.com) if you tried it.*

 ## How to uninstall EcoAssist?
 Mac and Linux users can uninstall EcoAssist by executing [this file](https://PetervanLunteren.github.io/EcoAssist/MacOS_Linux_uninstall_EcoAssist.command).
 Windows users can uninstall it with [this file](https://PetervanLunteren.github.io/EcoAssist/Windows_uninstall_EcoAssist.bat).
 It will prompt you whether you want to uninstall Anaconda too.
 You can just type `y` or `n`.